We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-Lloyds reported third quarter net income of £4.6bn, up 7% year-on-year.
+Lloyds reported fourth quarter net income of £4.7bn, up 8% year-on-year.
 Within that, both interest income and other income were higher than last year.
-Banking net interest margin was up from 2.95% to 3.06%.
+Banking net interest margin was up from 2.97% to 3.10%.

-Full year underlying net interest income is now expected around £13.6bn (previously £13.5bn).
+2026 underlying net interest income is expected to be around £14.9bn.

 Our view

-Lloyds has a focus on traditional lending, so net interest margin (NIM - a measure of profitability in borrowing/lending) is key.
+The focus on traditional lending means net interest margin (NIM - a measure of profitability in borrowing/lending) is key.
 There was a drop over 2024, but improving trends mean margins have stabilised at a nice level.

 There are still a couple of small headwinds to monitor.
 The mortgage market is very competitive, so profitability is facing a squeeze.
 Then, we’re seeing savers shift from non-interest deposit accounts to longer-term interest-bearing accounts as they look to lock in rates.
 That deposit migration has eased, but is still a small margin headwind.

 Loan growth is key, so it was good to see ongoing momentum here.
-Mortgages benefited in the first quarter from the pull forward of demand as buyers looked to beat stamp duty changes.
-Still, demand should continue to be resilient from here with real wages rising, and the potential for a rate cut before the year end.
+Mortgages benefited earlier in the year from the pull-forward of demand as buyers sought to beat stamp duty changes.
+But we’ve been pleased to see momentum continue into the final quarter, too.
+Demand should continue to be resilient from here with real wages rising, and the potential for a couple of rate cuts this year

-The structural hedge has the potential to be a main driver of income over the medium term.
-Balances are being reinvested at higher rates and that’s expected to bring in an extra £1.2bn of hedge income in 2025.
+The structural hedge should be a key driver of income over the medium term.
+Balances are being reinvested at higher rates, and that’s expected to bring in an extra £1.5bn of hedge income in 2026, and a further £1bn the year after.

-The key risk in the short term is the investigation into the mis-selling of motor finance.
+We think this is now a low-risk event, but there’s still an overhang from the investigation into the mis-selling of motor finance.
 Lloyds is more exposed than other peers and has now set aside a total of around £2bn for potential compensation.
-We think this is now a low-risk event moving forward and we’re getting closer to drawing a line under this saga.

-Lloyds remains one of our preferred names in the sector, with strong capital levels that will hopefully support returns to shareholders over the next few years.
-That said, the valuation isn’t as attractive as it once was and there are no guarantees.
+Lloyds remains one of our preferred names in the sector, with strong capital levels that should support healthy returns to shareholders over the next few years.
+That said, the valuation isn’t as attractive as it once was and no returns are guaranteed.

 Environmental, social, and governance (ESG) risk